Reactions to the 2023 Israeli judicial reform: Politicians

 Opposition Leader Yair Lapid has described the reform as a "unilateral revolution against the system of government in Israel" and urged his supporters to take to the streets to protest against it.

-National Unity Party leader Benny Gantz said the reform would render Israel "democratically disabled" and urged his supporters to "go out en masse and to demonstrate" and to "make the country tremble".
+National Unity leader Benny Gantz said the reform would render Israel "democratically disabled" and urged his supporters to "go out en masse and to demonstrate" and to "make the country tremble".

 Former justice minister Gideon Sa'ar wrote about "the damage that could be done to the rights and freedoms of citizens of Israel if the plan to demolish the judiciary goes ahead as planned".
 He concluded with "All those who love freedom, regardless of political leanings, must join together in the fight for Israel's future."

 Vice Chairman of the World Zionist Organization Yizhar Hess has expressed strong opposition to the proposed reforms, describing them as "a shocking plan to fundamentally alter Israel's system of government".

 Former Knesset member Yael German, who quit as Israel's ambassador to France following the swearing in of the current government, said: "I'll do whatever I can ... to stop this disaster.
 I believe the future of democracy in our country is at stake."

 Ronen Hoffman, Israel's ambassador to Canada, resigned his post due to incompatibility with policies of the coalition government.

 Asaf Zamir, Israel's consul general in New York, criticized the plans to dramatically change Israel's judicial system.
 He said, "I'm deeply concerned about the direction the country is going in right now.
 If you want to have the national home and to be everyone's home, it really must be democratic."

 Former prime minister Naftali Bennett criticized the plan, describing it as dangerous and calling for negotiations between the coalition and opposition for an alternate plan.